Recent amendments to the Fair Work Act

 Off-setting casual loading to prevent ‘double-dipping’

 Employers are provided with relief for underpayment claims from employees incorrectly classified as casual.

 The previous definition of ‘long term casual’ is replaced with ‘regular casual employee’.
 The definition relates to the element of employment on a regular and systematic basis, but without any specific time requirement.

-The commentary in the By Lawyers Employment Law publication has been updated accordingly.
+For further details see the By Lawyers Employment Law publication which has been updated accordingly.